 Boilers aren't water heaters, but they are similar, and when it comes to maintaining water at a steady temperature, they work in the same way.
-The main difference between a boiler and a water heater is that a boiler is part of a closed-loop system.
-It's usually supplying hot water or steam for an underfloor or baseboard-radiant heat system.
+The main difference between a boiler system and a water heater is that a boiler is part of a closed loop.
+It's usually supplying hot water or steam for a baseboard-radiant or underfloor heat system.
 Unlike a water heater, which gets refilled by cold water whenever you use hot water, a boiler circulates the same water again and again, reheating it as needed to keep it at the temperature needed to keep your house warm.

 Gas boilers, like gas water heaters, need to cycle on and off to maintain a constant temperature.
 To this end, many of them have a standing pilot light, and where there's a pilot, there's always a thermocouple.
 The function of a boiler thermocouple is the same as that of a water heater or furnace thermocouple, and it's a simple but important one.
 It tells the gas valve to stay open when the pilot is lit.